REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

 ### Collision Objects and Custom Reference Frames

-The collision object definition comprises the following mandatory keys headed by the name of the object.
+Collision object definitions comprise the following mandatory and optional keys headed by the name of the object.
 - `type`: `box`, `sphere`, or `object`
-- `model_file`: the path to the mesh file if the type is `object`
+- `model_file`: the path to the mesh file if the type is `object`, which supports full file path, package relative file path, the `file`, `package` and `http` uri.
 - `dimensions`: a list of length, width, and height for a `box`, the radius for a `sphere`, and the scaling factor as a list of 3 numbers for an `object`.
 - `xyz`: the position of the object
 - `rpy`: the orientation of the object
-- `frame`: the reference frame against which the object pose is measured, where null implies the world frame.
+- `frame`: the reference frame for the object pose, where `null` implies the world frame.
 This field is optional.

 Every collision object will project its position and rotation as its own custom reference frames.
 The following defines the object named `area_1` and the fields are populated.
 Note that the null frame is default to the world frame.
 ```